blawson69/PurseStrings/README.md

 ```!ps --buy <merchant_id> <seller_id> 37gp --inv+ item|Greatsword```

-The Inventory dialog for Merchants (below) outputs the proper code for all purchases from a Merchant.
+The Inventory dialog for Merchants ([below](#--invlist)) outputs the proper code for all purchases from a Merchant.
 Players will simply click the "Buy" link in the Inventory dialog to make a purchase.
 Once the inventory has been updated, a new inventory list dialog will automatically be generated.

 ---
 ### --invlist
-**GM Only** Merchants that have already been setup with an inventory list (see [instructions](#merchants-setup) above) may display their inventory using the `--invlist` command followed by the character ID:
+**GM Only** Merchants that have already been setup with an inventory list (see [instructions](#merchants-setup) above) may display their inventory using the `--invlist` command followed by the Merchant's character ID:

 ```!ps --invlist <merchant_id>```